 Managed isolation and quarantine data

 Data and statistics about managed isolation and quarantine is published by the Ministry of Business, Innovation and Employment (MBIE).

 - daily data updates

 - projected occupancy over the next 14 days

-- Ministry of Health testing data for managed isolation and quarantine.
+- testing data and current COVID-19 cases in managed isolation and quarantine.